dimforge/rapier/c/testbed/README.md

 across restart, scene switches, and snapshot restore, including serial builds.
 [Manual C-versus-Rust timing checks](tools/README.md) replay identical no-sleep snapshots with both APIs and compare the final poses and velocities exactly.
-See the [Keva timing investigation](tools/timing-results.md) for measured results.

 Configure `-DRAPIER_TESTBED_GRAPHICS=OFF` to build only the headless runner without raylib, ImGui, or display requirements.
 Viewer and headless runner use the same C